volkanozsarac/EzGM/README.md

 e.g. NGA_W1 for metadata NGA_W1.mat.
 The main advantage over existing MATLAB codes is that it makes use of Openquake hazardlib, thus any gmpe available there could directly be used.

 # Note:
 Installation of Openquake package in Linux and MACOS is straightforward.
-In case of windows openquake package is not properly installed.
-Couple of DLL files that are called from the incorrect location.
-To fix this use: pip install shapely or conda install shapely
+In case of windows package may not be installed correctly, in other words, geos_c.dll or similar .dll files could be missing).
+To fix this: pip install shapely or conda install shapely